How to Become a Notary in Maryland

 - If the identity of the individual is based on personal knowledge, a statement to that effect.

-- The fee, if any, charged by the notary public, if no fee is charged, the record should indicate no fee.
+- The fee, if any, charged by the notary public.
+If no fee is charged, the record should indicate no fee.

-- An indication of whether an individual making a statement or executing a signature which is the subject of the notarial act appeared in the notary public’s physical presence or remotely by means of communication technology.
+- An indication of whether an individual making a statement or executing a signature that is the subject of the notarial act appeared in the notary public’s physical presence or remotely by means of communication technology.

 Where can I perform notarial acts in Maryland?